Back to All

 • “Patients with active RA demonstrate significantly increased frequency and severity of periodontal diseases as well as tooth and alveolar bone loss.”

-• Bacteria from the mouth are able to translocate to the knee and have been found in patients with RA.
+• Bacteria from the mouth can translocate to the knee and have been found in patients with RA.

-Highlighted in this article was a lengthy discussion of a recently-identified antibody system that seems to directly link the “shared pathogenesis” of the two chronic inflammatory conditions.
+This article highlighted a lengthy discussion of a recently identified antibody system that seems to directly link the “shared pathogenesis” of the two chronic inflammatory conditions.

 With the discovery that serum antibodies to citrullinated peptides (ACPA) are highly specific for RA and that Porphyromonas gingivalis, the major pathogen responsible for periodontitis (PD), contains the enzyme responsible for the citrullination of peptides, a plausible explanation for observations of increased incidence and severity of PD in RA patients and an appreciation of pathogenic similarities between the two conditions has emerged.

-From a rheumatologist’s perspective, the paper continues, there are four main non-pharmacological measures that might improve disease control in patients with rheumatoid arthritis:
+From a rheumatologist’s perspective, the paper continues, four main non-pharmacological measures might improve disease control in patients with rheumatoid arthritis:

 • Fatty acid supplementation